 Personal Tutors can help tutees by:

-- Discussing with them the benefits of disclosure, if they have not already disclosed, so that they might be better supported
+- Discussing with them the benefits of disclosing, if they have not already disclosed, so that they might be better supported

-- Asking individual students about support and reasonable adjustments that could be made to help them better access their programme’s teaching and learning
+- Asking individual students about what support and reasonable adjustments could be made to help them better access their programme’s teaching and learning

 - Referring them to the Departmental Disability Officer or Disability Advisory Service for specialist advice and support

 - Making sure that their teaching and assessment practice, more generally, is inclusive of all students.
 For example, that materials are available electronically in advance so that students can access and adapt them, that Panopto lecture capture is available where appropriate, that alternative forms of assessment to unseen exams are considered where appropriate.

 Take this short course to better understand what specific learning differences are and how to make small but important adaptations to support students with their learning.
 Understanding Specific Learning Difficulties/Differences (SpLDs) – inclusive strategies for learning.